axeolotl69/stalactite/content/notes/psych/biological approach/brain function.md

 ---
 - a mass of networked cells
 - cerebral cortex is the <u>most prominent</u> part when looking at the brain
-- many important functions are controlled by areas <u>beneath the cortex</u>
 - parts of the brain can be classified in different ways
 	- eg forebrain, midbrain, hindbrain, lobes
 ![[images/Pasted image 20230215201640.png]]
-> [!note] localisation of function
-> the concept that different parts of the brain have different functions; proposed by Franz Gall towards the end of the 18th century
-- currently, neuroscience supports **relative localisation;** admits localisation for some functions under some conditions, but clearly outlines its limits
-- some parts of the brain have **strict localisation**; where the function is specific to only one part of the brain (eg [[#occipital lobe]], [[#thalamus|broca's area and wernicke's area]])
-> [!warning] research opposing localisation
-> karl lashley put rats in a maze and took out their cortexes (10-50%) and let them rerun the maze, and concluded that memory was distributed rather than localised (ok dude not ethical and not human but wtv)
-- <mark style="background: #F9C74F;">principle of mass action</mark> - based on a correlation observed between the percentage of cortex removed, and learning abilities: less cortex removed, slower and more inefficient the learning
-- <mark style="background: #F9C74F;">equipotentiality</mark> - refers to the ability of one part of the cortex to take over the functions of another part of the cortex
 ## hindbrain
 - located at the base of the brain around the brainstem
 - is a collection of lower level brain structures that include the cerebellum, medulla and pons